jinxuan-owyong/OCR-PCA/README.md

 ## Acknowledgements

-OCR was performed using Principle Component Analysis (PCA) based on the algorithm from [algosome.com](https://www.algosome.com/articles/optical-character-recognition-java.html)
+OCR was based on the algorithm from [algosome.com](https://www.algosome.com/articles/optical-character-recognition-java.html)

 Credits to [the MNIST database](http://yann.lecun.com/exdb/mnist/) for the processed data.
 Files can also be found in `MNIST/`

 All code snippets used were referenced in comments where they were used in the code.

+## Further Improvements

+Current algorithm only outputs the digit with the lowest Euclidean distance.
+Possible to implement k-nearest neighbours by taking the most common digit among the k lowest Euclidean distances.